Most of the current (pytorch) implementations of me and my group can be found at either on github.com/mattiaspaul or github.com/multimodallearning.

 Of particular interest may be the TernaryNet that enables faster deep model inference without GPUs for medical 3D segmentation using sparse and binary convolutions. (code pytorch), the OBELISK approach that enables deep learning with deformable convolution and thus fewer layers to solve 3D multi-organ segmentation Code pytorch and the pdd-net a deep learning based registration approach that strongly outperforms U-Net approaches (e.g. VoxelMorph) and closes the gap to conventional registration by using probabilistic displacement.(code pytorch)

-In the following, you can find most of the code I developed for my publications.
+In the following, you can find some more code that I developed in the period from 2011-2015.
 The software is provided for research purposes only, with no warranty (for details see lincence file).
 It may be helpful to replicate my experimental results and minimise time and effort for interested colleagues to build upon my work.
 If you use any of this source code for your own work, please cite the relevant publications.

 In particular suitable for large motion estimation and validated for the registration of COPD lung patients.
 Code corrField

 The Modality independent neighbourhood descriptor (MIND) is a multi-dimensional local image descriptor, which enables multi-modal registration.
 It has also been shown to improve accuracy and robustness when registering scans of the same modality.
 Each MIND descriptor is calculated based on patch distances (within the local neighbourhood of the same scan).
 Comparison of MIND representations is performed as sum of squared/absolute differences of its entries.